 In case of cardiac arrest, an Automated External Defibrillator (AED) may be administered by designated trained staff in CPR/AED to students as a life-saving measure.
-If a student sustains a life-threatening asthma attack or a severe allergic reaction (anaphylaxis), epinephrine and nebulized albuterol may be administered by trained staff.
-Naloxone nasal spray may be administered by designated trained staff when an opioid overdose is suspected.
-Emergency Medical Services will be activated in life-threatening emergencies.
-AED and emergency medications are not to be taken off school grounds for individual use.
+If a student sustains a life-threatening asthma attack or a severe allergic reaction (anaphylaxis), epinephrine and nebulized albuterol may be administered guardian designating the specifics of selfmonitoring.